ansys/pymechanical/doc/source/index.rst

 Mechanical scripting
 --------------------
 You could already perform scripting of Mechanical with Python from inside Mechanical.
-PyMechanical leverages the same APIs but allow you to run your automation from outside Mechanical.
+PyMechanical leverages the same APIs but allows you to run your automation from outside Mechanical.
 More information about using these APIs is available in :ref:`ref_user_guide_scripting`.